 The Cosmopolitan Way

-Kos Island Kos can be accessed by sea or air.
+The island of Rhodes can be accessed by sea and air.
 Scheduled flights from the airport of Athens and many charger flights during high season from several European airports make the island easily approachable to the tourists.

 Ferry services are also available from the port of Piraeus with ferries or high speed catamarans.
-The island also connects to other islands of Dodecanese and Cyclades.
+The island also connects to other islands of Dodecanese and Cyclades and Crete.

 Sightseeing And Monuments